lirralirra/Module20_credit-risk-classification/Credit_Risk/report-template.md

 ## Summary

-Summarise the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

 The Logistic Regression model demonstrates excellent performance in predicting both healthy and high-risk loans.
 With an overall accuracy of 99.26%, it shows strong capability in distinguishing between the two loan types.